qihangZH/accountingkits/README.md

 from .. import _BasicFunc
 ```

-To search you can find that, "_BasicFunc" result contains:
+To search in FuzzyMatch.py,you can find that, "_BasicFunc" result contains:

 ```python
 with pathos.multiprocessing.Pool(